-As indicated by the above characterization of the mid-twentieth-century American movement, naturalism can intuitively be separated into an ontological and a methodological component.
-The ontological component is concerned with the contents of reality, asserting that reality has no place for ‘supernatural’ or other ‘spooky’ kinds of entity.
-By contrast, the methodological component is concerned with the ways of investigating reality, and claims some kind of general authority for the scientific method.
+As indicated by the above characterization of the mid-twentieth-century American movement, naturalism can be separated into an ontological and a methodological component.
+The ontological component is concerned with the contents of reality, asserting that reality has no place for “supernatural” or other “spooky” kinds of entity.
+By contrast, the methodological component is concerned with ways of investigating reality, and claims some kind of general authority for the scientific method.
 Correspondingly, this entry will have two main sections, the first devoted to ontological naturalism, the second to methodological naturalism.

 Of course, naturalist commitments of both ontological and methodological kinds can be significant in areas other than philosophy.
-The modern history of psychology, biology, social science and even physics itself can usefully be seen as hinging on the acceptance or rejection of naturalist ontological principles and methodological precepts.
+The modern history of psychology, biology, social science and even physics itself can usefully be seen as hinging on changing attitudes to naturalist ontological principles and naturalist methodological precepts.
 This entry, however, will be concerned solely with naturalist doctrines that are specific to philosophy.
 So the first part of this entry, on ontological naturalism, will be concerned specifically with views about the general contents of reality that are motivated by philosophical argument and analysis.
-And the second part, on methodological naturalism, will focus specifically on methodological debates that bear on philosophical practice, and in particular on the question of whether philosophy can manage with scientific methods alone.
+And the second part, on methodological naturalism, will focus specifically on methodological debates that bear on philosophical practice, and in particular on the relationship between philosophy and science.